 - They decide the form of the favor, which means

 - They also decide the return favor

 Reciprocity also comes in handy during a negotiation: When you’re asked something way too much, which you decline.
-Afterwards, you get a smaller request, which you accept, even if you didn’t really want to.
+Afterward, you get a smaller request, which you accept, even if you don’t really want to.

 – I believe I deserve to get a 9% pay raise.

 – Well, if you can’t go to 9%, how about a 5% raise?